Two things I need to state up front:

 tl;dr: Sir Cole, a 14th-c. knight, is transported by a crone for no good reason to the present day to complete his “quest,” whatever the hell that is supposed to mean.
 He is taken in by Brooke, a high school science teacher who nevertheless lives in a huge home WITH A GUEST HOUSE.
 I won’t spoil the ending for you.

-We begin with Brooke confronting a student about her lackluster performance on a “midterm” and being told by the girl that her boyfriend dumped her and she’s been distraught.
+We begin with Brooke confronting a student about the girl’s lackluster performance on a “midterm” and being told by the student that she’s been distraught because her boyfriend dumped her.
 Oh, says Brooke, true love is a chimera and although they’ve been taught by society to look for a knight in shining armor to rescue them, that’s a fool’s errand.

 Hold that thought.